Wingwoo/badCode/README.md

-Just bad code, make fun of it if you want.
+Just bad code, make fun of it if you want I wont be offended.